 Dental injuries, such as a broken tooth, are the most common type of facial injuries.
 A custom mouth guard for sports is the best defense to protect teeth against damage.
 There are three types of mouth guards from which to select.
-For best protection, choose a custom mouth guard.
+For best tooth protection, choose a custom mouth guard.
 Here’s why.

 Stock Mouth Guard

 These are generally available at most sporting goods stores in small, medium and large sizes.
 They are the least effective option because they can’t be modified to fit the wearer’s mouth, can impair breathing and only stay in place when the mouth is closed.

 These are also available in sporting goods stores and provide better protection than stock mouth guards.
 Wearers need to prep the mouth guards by boiling them in water to soften, then bite down on devices to form to their teeth.
 If the athletes have braces, this process does not work well and can damage the orthodontic appliances.
 These mouth guards tend to wear out quickly and must generally be removed from the mouth to be able to speak clearly.